 The Nobile path takes its name from the wine Vino Nobile of Montepulciano, a true icon of the city.
 This track stretches on for 18km/11.18 miles, winding along hillsides featuring vineyards, olive groves, and cultivated fields all throughout the open countryside.
-Visitors who choose the tour Biking the Nobile Path can enjoy this route on either a standard or electric bicycle.
-Biking with Valdichiana Living is a unique experience that combines travel, discovery, and nature.
+Biking in Valdichiana is a unique experience that combines travel, discovery, and nature.

 The following is a guest post by Valdichiana Living.